Robotics-CSE-571/dt-machine-learning-base-environment/README.md

-# Template for DNN with duckiebot
+# Template for DNN with duckiebot and a template ROS Node

 This is based on [this repo](https://github.com/duckietown/dt-machine-learning-base-environment) from the duckiebot.

-I recommend to run this image on your laptop/workstation with GPU since building it on Jetson is really time consuming since it needs to compile the pandas on Jetson which takes a long time.
+I recommend to run this image on your laptop/workstation with GPU since building it on Jetson is really time consuming.
 And actually I was not yet successful on building it on Jetson.

 If you want to use GPU, you need to first install nvidia docker runtime as